hrouault/Brecs/doc/source/plugin.rst

   It is possible to provide an image which gives the background level of each measured pixel.
 Typically this is an average over all the measured image or alternatively, an image measured after the sample is all bleached out.
+  A more straightforward way to otain the background level but which is less accurate in the case of a very dense sample is to take the median over the whole stack of images to reconstruct.

 * **Fluorophore mean intensity**
   Mean number of photons emitted by a fluorophore.
 In the simplest mode where